shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h3000/README.md

 Controller Application as deployed in a typical quick serve restaurant (qsr) environment.

 ## Goals
-- Manage a deployment with two separate facilities of interest ...
+- Manage a deployment with two separate locations of interest ...
 Receiving-Exiting and DryGoods
 - Know when tagged items come into the restaurant
 - Know the location of a tagged item (sensor and facility)
 - Know when a tagged item has moved from Receiving-Exiting to the DryGoods or vice-versa